 While the arts can oftentimes be a hard business to get into, it can also be very lucrative.
 Whether it's singing, writing, or directing, there are tons of avenues into the business, especially in 2017.
 Not to say you shouldn't encourage a backup plan, but life is too short and too sad to stand in the way of your children's creativity or dreams.

 6. Partaking in homophobia and encouraging violence towards the LGBTQ community.

-Homophobia is rampant in the black community, especially for the Caribbean community.
-This is something that probably won't change for a long while seeing as how the traumatic roots of black homophobia can be traced back to slavery.
+Homophobia is rampant in the black community, and even more so in the Caribbean community.
+This is something that probably won't change for a long time...seeing as how the traumatic roots of black homophobia can be traced back to slavery.

 However, this isn't so to say that the way the black community, in general, treats the LGBTQ community is at all justified.
 Many black people use the Bible to spread hate as if God didn't specifically tell us to love our neighbors as ourselves and leave all judgment to Him.

 You don't have to condone the feelings others have about their own sexuality, you just need to mind your business.

 7. Not allowing us to have emotions.

 Black children are often not allowed to have emotions other than happiness or contentment about anything.
 The slightest inkling of sadness, irritation or distress is often shut down.
 In fact, black parents love to compete with their children.
 "Oh, you cryin' cus you scraped your knee?
 Boy, get up!
 I'm cryin' cus I got all these bills!"

 And, God forbid you slam a door out of anger.

 Black children really aren't allowed to have opinions outside of their parents' opinions.